f-corvaro/42.common_core/README.md

 <p align="justify">

 From here, you don't have MOULINETTE.
-All the projects will be evaluated from peers.
-You must do your choice between:
+All the projects will be evaluated by peers.
+You must make your choice between:

 • [```pipex```](https://github.com/f-corvaro/42.common_core/blob/main/02-pipex/.extra/en.subject.pdf) or [```minitalk```](https://github.com/f-corvaro/42.common_core/blob/main/.extra/.othersubject/minitalk.pdf)